 Summary of feedback Contributing Stakeholder Group Our Response Loch the pathway across Montrose Bridge through to the Carbisdale Battlefield Information Panel and that the impact of a tower positioned on the high slope on Lamentation Hill will have an adverse visual impact.
 An Outdoor Access Plan will be produced identifying current access routes to recreational areas and will include appropriate measures to ensure public rights of access are maintained during construction.
 Painted towers at the Kyle of Sutherland crossing: A local resident has asked for the towers in proximity to the Kyle of Sutherland crossing to be painted green to reduce visual impact.
 Community members and organisations The EIA Report will include a LVIA which will set out the potential impact of the proposed development in the wider landscape.
-This assessment will include consideration of tower heights and appearance.
-Forestry and Land Scotland (FLS) Invershin Forest: This block is crossed by both the potential and an alternative alignment.
-The potential alignment cuts across the middle of the block while the alternative alignment crosses the southern end of the block.
-There is also an existing 132 kV OHL that crosses the north end of the block.
-Our preference would be for the new OHL to run parallel to the existing 132 kV but we have been assured that this is not technically feasible.
-Both the potential and alternative alignment will result in the of a significant amount of commercial timber be lost either to the alignment corridor or to necessary management Non-statutory Consultees Impacts to woodland and Forestry have been considered as part of our assessment process.
+This assessment will include consideration of tower heights and appearance. <section-header></section-header> Non-statutory Consultees Impacts to woodland and Forestry have been considered as part of our assessment process.
 A specific chapter on Forestry will be included within the Environmental Impact Assessment report and compensatory habitat will be proposed to replace any woodland lost.
 We note the comments made regarding both forestry blocks and habitat compensation will be agreed with FLS.